MyPureCloud/voicebot-examples/google-cloud-no-speech/README.md

-# oogle Cloud Function with No Input Example
+# Google Cloud Function with No Input Example

 ## Instructions